OnePageCRM/ruby-client/README.md

 # OnePageCRM Ruby API Client

 This is a short ruby script to help you get started with the OnePageCRM API v3.
-It only contains a small subsection of calls and functions available using the API.
+It contains a small subsection of calls and functions available using the API.

 ## Getting started